ubc-library-rc/intro_to_tidyverse/content/package_examples.md

 ## 1 match now that the sequences are the same length!
 ```

 The point of this example is to show why `str_sub` is different from `str_replace`:
-<p>`str_sub` **counts** to extract information.</p>
+`str_sub` **counts** to extract information.
-<p>`str_replace` looks for **perfect matches** and does something with those perfect matches.</p>
+`str_replace` looks for **perfect matches** and does something with those perfect matches.

-In situations where you have different string of letters (like in many DNA sequences), using perfect matches to extract a subset of your data for further analysis, like merging with other DNA sequences, is not possible because it is not reasonable to type out hundreads of sequences manually and look for matches that way.
+In situations where you have different string of letters (like in many DNA sequences), using perfect matches to extract a subset of your data for further analysis, like merging with other DNA sequences, is not possible because it is not reasonable to type out hundreds of sequences manually and look for matches that way.

 ## What is a pipe?